deepak-s31/rm_agent_helper/README.md

 # RM Agent Helper

 An intelligent resume analysis and job matching assistant built with CrewAI.
-This tool analyzes resumes and matches them against job profiles using AI agents to provide comprehensive insights.
+This tool analyzes resumes and matches them against job profiles using AI agents to provide comprehensive insights

 ## Features